 English native speaker and CELTA qualified English language teacher in Lviv.

-Online English lessons using Skype and Zoom with a British native speaker.
+Skype English Lessons and Zoom English classes with a British native speaker.

 Conversation #1 The Staff room

 a) How is your class?